ecoseller/ecoseller/docs/_docs/user/dashboard.md

 # Catalog
 # Localization
 # CMS
+This section describes creating and editing pages and menus (of pages).
+We have two types of pages:
+* CMS Page
+* * CMS Page is a page that is created and edited by the admin in the dashboard.
+It can contain any content that the admin wants to show to the user.
+The admin can create as many CMS pages as he wants.

 # Users & Roles
 This page provides an overview of all users and roles.
 It is into two main parts:
 * Users